 Jourdan has conducted MS research with Harvard's David A. Hafler, MD and at Stony Brook University Medical Center.
 He presented his first scientific paper, "The Role of Laminin in Myelination," at the Society's 2005 National Conference.

-In 2009 Jourdan will perform as soloist with the Grand Rapids Symphony; as classical music’s "Rising Star” at the Ventura Music Festival in California, under the direction of Nevi Mehta; in Memphis as the prestigious “2009 Artist Ascending” winner; in Buenos Aires, as soloist with the Buenos Aires Symphony at the famous Colon Theater; and at Alice Tully Hall, Lincoln Center, headlining a classical and electric violin extravaganza with Mark Wood and members of The Trans Siberian Orchestra.
-He will also perform at the New York City Chapter’s Annual Meeting Dinner in January.
+In 2009 Jourdan performed as soloist with the Grand Rapids Symphony; as classical music’s "Rising Star” at the Ventura Music Festival in California, under the direction of Nevi Mehta; in Memphis as the prestigious “2009 Artist Ascending” winner; in Buenos Aires, as soloist with the Buenos Aires Symphony at the famous Colon Theater; and at Alice Tully Hall, Lincoln Center, headlining a classical and electric violin extravaganza with Mark Wood and members of The Trans Siberian Orchestra.